Should I Sell to a Home Investor or List With an Agent?

 House flippers, on the other hand, take a very different approach to real estate investing.
 Using a “buy low, sell high” strategy, these investors purchase properties (often at a deep discount) that they can fix up and sell for a profit.

-These homes often need substantial repairs or renovations that the homeowners don’t have the time, money, or interest in taking on themselves.
+Some homes are in poor condition, requiring substantial repairs or renovations that the homeowners don’t have the time, money, or interest in taking on themselves.

 3. Wholesale investors

-These investors will buy properties well below market value to sell to another investor for a higher price.
-They re-sell properties almost as quickly as they purchased them without making any improvements first.
+These investors will buy properties well below market value and sell them to another investor for a higher price.
+They resell properties almost as quickly as they purchased them without making any improvements first.

 4. iBuyers

-iBuyers have been around since the mid-2010s, and are widely available across the country. iBuyers, or instant buyers, offer all cash and provide a simplified online home-selling experience in exchange for a convenience fee.
-They look for homes in good condition that they can purchase and resell quickly (typically without renovations) at a lower per-sale profit margin than you’d see in a flipper sale.
+iBuyers, or instant buyers, have been around since the mid-2010s and are widely available across the country.
+They offer all cash and provide a simplified online home-selling experience in exchange for a convenience fee.
+They look for homes in good condition that they can purchase and resell quickly, typically without renovations, at a lower per-sale profit margin than you’d see in a flipper sale.

 Some of the big iBuyer players include companies such as Opendoor and Offerpad.
-With HomeLight’s Simple Sale platform, you can receive an all-cash offer from an extensive network of real estate cash buyers and investors in 24 hours.
-No additional fees, agent commissions, or prep work is involved, and you can get paid in as few as 10 days.
-You’ll also have the flexibility to move on your schedule (up to 30 days from closing).
+HomeLight also has the Simple Sale platform, where you can receive an all-cash offer from an extensive network of real estate cash buyers and investors within 24 hours.
+No additional fees, agent commissions, or prep work are involved, and you can get paid in as few as 7 days.
+You’ll also have the flexibility to move on your schedule, up to 30 days from closing.

 Pros and cons of selling your home to an investor